MarkosKon/create-fonts-template/README.md

 - Create and build the container: `docker compose -f docker-compose.yml up -d --build`.
 - Get the unicode characters from https://example.com: `docker-compose -f docker-compose.yml exec create-fonts scrape https://example.com`
 - Paste them in the `example-com-scrape.json` config file in the `unicodes` field.
 Or, if you want to be safe, keep all the characters by adding `"unicodes": "*"`.
-See also https://character-table.netlify.app/ if you want to support specific languages.
+See also https://character-table.netlify.app/ if you want to support specific languages (recommended).
 - Create the font files: `docker-compose -f docker-compose.yml exec create-fonts ftnode --config example-com-scrape.json ./input/*ttf` or `docker-compose -f docker-compose.yml exec create-fonts ./scripts/create.sh`.
 - (TODO, see Dockerfile comments) Run glyphhanger on https://example.com: `docker-compose -f docker-compose.yml exec glyphhanger https://example.com`.
 It seems pretty hard to run puppeteer on Docker.
 - Remove the container when you're done `docker compose -f docker-compose.yml down`.